oss-aspen/8Knot/README.md

 Note: You'll have to manually fill in the \<AUGUR_APP_ID\> in the AUGUR_USER_AUTH_ENDPOINT environment variable.

+In-depth instructions for enabling 8Knot + Augur integration is available in docs/AUGUR_LOGIN.md.

 ### Runtime

 We use Docker containers to minimize the installation requirements for development.
 If you do not have Docker on your system, please follow the following guide: [Install Docker](https://docs.docker.com/engine/install/)